Most companies -- especially small businesses -- mistakenly lump all of their prospects and clients into one bucket.

 That way, by the time your sales team is involved, your sales team can do with it does best: selling and closing, rather than educating on a one-off basis.

-Instead, your sales reps can observe how each lead interacts with different kinds of content and offer assistance at the exact moment that active buyers are ready for a sale conversation.
+Instead, your sales reps can observe how each lead interacts with different kinds of content and offer assistance at the exact moment that active buyers are ready for a sales-related conversation.

-Moreover, your sales team will be an order of magnitude more helpful to prospects and clients as they’ll be able to personalize the conversation to the kinds of issues that the person has shown the most interest in.
+Moreover, your sales team will be an order of magnitude more helpful to prospects and clients as your sales reps will be able to personalize the conversation to the kinds of issues that the person has shown the most interest in.

 If you’re serious about seeing a dramatic increase in sales cycle acceleration, typically a minimum of 20%, here’s what we recommend: